 When we intuitively know something is right for us, we don’t care so much about the timeline.
-The big things that I’m trying to manifest on my vision board mean the world to me, and I think that they’re coming within the next decade or so.
-But I 100% know that they will arrive in Divine Timing, at the right moment.
+The big things that I’m trying to manifest on my vision board mean the world to me, and I think they’re coming within the next decade or so.
+But I 100% know that they’ll arrive in divine timing, at the right moment.
 They do not need to come tomorrow.

-That’s the difference between me and teenage me, and that is difference between living from impulse and intuition.
+That’s the difference between me and teenage me, and that’s the difference between living from impulse and intuition.

 Doing the spiritual work + the healing + the inner self-growth will gently and gradually close those holes.
-Energy healing has been a gamechanger for me, and the results from my Reiki attunement and continued Reiki self-healing have been profound.
+Energy healing has been a game-changer for me, and the results from my Reiki attunement and continued self-healing have been profound.

 If you can really feel an urge for something – or you feel like something might be “right” – how can you know whether it’s an impulse or your intuition?

 - Do I need this now, or would I be happy to wait 1/2/3/4 years for the same outcome?